What is Atypical (Walking) Pneumonia?

 Legionella pneumophila

-Legionella pneumophila is the pathogen behind Legionnaires' disease, a severe form of atypical pneumonia.
+Legionella pneumophila is the pathogen responsible for Legionnaires' disease, a severe form of pneumonia.
 This bacterium thrives in water systems like cooling towers and hot tubs, making its way into the human respiratory system through inhalation of contaminated water droplets.

 Symptoms of Atypical Pneumonia

-The symptoms of atypical pneumonia can be deceptively mild compared to typical pneumonia, leading to delayed diagnosis and treatment.
+The symptoms of walking pneumonia can be deceptively mild compared to typical pneumonia, leading to delayed diagnosis and treatment.

 • Fever: Generally low-grade but can spike in some cases.